Stocks and shares

 In this case, we’ll usually ask for evidence.

 If we decide you were at fault, we’ll look at how the customer was affected.
-For example, businesses can’t usually guarantee that customers can trade online.
-In this case, we’ll consider whether it was reasonable for the customer to have tried an alternative, like phone dealing.
+Businesses can’t usually guarantee that customers can trade online.
+So, we’ll consider whether it would have been reasonable for the customer to try something else, like phone dealing.

 At-best orders

 Customers sometimes complain that they didn’t get the best price available on the day.
-But at-best means the best price quoted at the time of going to the market, not the best price quoted on that particular day.
 You must go to the market within a reasonable time of the customer's order being placed.
+But ‘at best’ means the best price quoted at the time of going to the market, not the best price quoted on that day.

-So in this case, we’ll consider whether you took sufficient steps to get the best possible result for the customer (according to your best-execution policy).
+In these cases, we’ll look at whether you did enough to get the best possible result for the customer, according to your ‘best execution’ policy.

 Limit orders